turingschool/curriculum/source/projects/sales_engine.markdown

   * 1: Source code is generally messy with five to ten issues
   * 0: Source code is unacceptable, containing more than style issues
 3. Effort
-  * 5: Program fulfills all Base Expectations and three Extensions
+  * 5: Program fulfills all Base Expectations and four Extensions
-  * 4: Program fulfills all Base Expectations and one Extension
+  * 4: Program fulfills all Base Expectations and two Extensions
   * 3: Program fulfills all Base Expectations
   * 2: Program fulfills Base Expectations except for one or two features.
   * 1: Program fulfills many Base Expectations, but more than two features.